renekreijveld/livechecklist/Checklist.English.md

 * Optimized images?
 * Unpublished unused search plugins?
 * Are the search plugins in the correct order?
+* All webforms have email handling and emailadresses setup correctly?

 ## .htaccess
 * Redirect non-www to www setup in .htaccess?